solarslurpi/obsidian-transcriber-plugin/README.md

 Enter either a YouTube URL, or click on the button to choose an audio file.
 Then click the `Submit` button.

 Progress notifications will start to be shown.
-It can take quite a bit of time to complete a transcription, particularly if the desired audio quality loaded a larger model
+It can take quite a bit of time to complete a transcription, particularly if the desired audio quality loaded a larger model.

 <!-- Note section, Blue -->
 <div style="padding: 10px; border-left: 3px solid #0CD2FC; background-color: #0D5463;">